flowjs/ng-flow/README.md

 ## How can I install it?
 1) Get the library:

-use bower:
+Download a latest build.zip from https://github.com/flowjs/ng-flow/releases
+it contains development and minified production files, they are also concatenated with core flow.js library. or use bower:

         bower install ng-flow#~1

-use cdn, look for available packages at http://www.jsdelivr.com/#!flow

 or use git clone

         git clone https://github.com/flowjs/ng-flow

+or use cdn, look for available packages at http://www.jsdelivr.com/#!flow, ng-flow is named as angular.flow

 2) Add the module to your app as a dependency: